 Perhaps, you have never thought that journaling can motivate you into taking action.
 Yes, it can.
-Journaling is one very powerful tool that helps us to better focus on what we want in life.
+Journaling is a very powerful tool that helps us better focus on what we want in life.

 When you write down your goals, the progress, what you have learned, etc, you are telling your brain that “this is something important”.
 Your reticular activating system or the RAS will then keep an eye on relevant opportunities and resources you need to achieve that goal.